 Do Plenty of Research

-You’ll need to do some research on the nutritional needs of puppies in order to maintain a balanced diet during this period of rapid growth.
+Puppy nutrition research is a huge area you’ll need to dive into to make sure they have a balanced diet during rapid growth.
 Here is a link to the articles you need to help you decide whether or not raw feeding is for you:

 Although I like the raw diet for my dogs, most puppies fed kibble go on to have long and healthy lives.
-Whatever food you choose, the most important thing is portion control.
-Too much food and they will become fat: too little and they might not grow and develop properly.
+Whatever puppy food you choose, the most important thing is portion control.

 Risks Of Overfeeding Your Puppy

-Rapid growth doesn’t just put weight on a puppy, but leads to larger but less dense bones and associated skeletal abnormalities.
-Labradors and other larger breed dogs are particularly at risk if they grow too quickly.
-Try to follow the charts and feeding guides, and don’t forget booking a check up at the vet to make sure your Lab’s growth is normal.
+Rapid growth doesn’t just put weight on your puppy, but leads to larger but less dense bones and associated skeletal abnormalities.
+Your Labrador is particularly at risk if they grow too quickly.

 The following diet chart is for kibble fed puppies and does not apply to raw fed pups.
-It gives you an idea of how much should I feed my Labrador puppy
+It gives you an idea of how much to feed your Labrador puppy

 Lab Puppy Feeding Chart